Ohio License Plate LookUp

 Types of Ohio License Plates

 The state of Ohio issues a regular license plate, upon the registration of a vehicle.
-However, all residents of the state have the option of applying for whatever type of license plates that best suit their needs.
+However, all residents of the state have the option of applying for whatever type of license plates that best suits their needs.
 Each plate type has its eligibility and fee requirements.
 The following are the various types of license plates available to vehicle users in Ohio.

 Specialized License Plates